Combinatorial model categories are equivalent to presentable quasicategories

-between the relative categories $@CRC$ (\vcrczfc) and $@PrL$ (\vprlzfc) is defined as follows.
+between the relative categories $@CRC$ (^!{CRC}) and $@PrL$ (^!{PrL}) is defined as follows.
 An object $(λ,C)$ is sent to $(λ,\rN \frc C)$.
-A morphism $(λ,C)→(μ,D)$ given by a relative functor $"F:C→D$ is sent to the morphism given by the functor The relative functors $\rN$ and $\frc$ are defined in \vrNrK.
+A morphism $(λ,C)→(μ,D)$ given by a relative functor $"F:C→D$ is sent to the morphism given by the functor The relative functors $\rN$ and $\frc$ are introduced in ^!{relative nerve notation}.